nxskok/pasias/docs/11-tidying-and-selecting-data.md

-(b) Explain briefly how these data are not "tidy".
+(b)??part:nottidy??
+Explain briefly how these data are not "tidy".

 Solution